 Ideally, the job hunt begins years before you graduate.
 Networking is very important: while you are in the middle to late phases of your graduate studies, try to get yourself noticed by professors and industry people at other sites.
 One way to do this is to offer to give a talk about your work at another site.
 This is not that difficult to do, since most research places love to host seminars and bring in fresh ideas.
 Attending conferences and working elsewhere during the summer are other ways to get exposure.
 Make friends with graduate students and personnel at other schools.
 Make and carry your own business cards.
 Schmooze with important visitors during major site visits.
 For about two years, I ran the informal “Graphics Lunch” symposia at UNC.
 That means I was the point of contact for many speakers who visited UNC and that helped me make contacts.
 There is also a “star” system that exists.
 Certain outstanding graduate students can get labeled as “stars” by their professors and that can be an enormous help in getting an interview at CMU or other prestigious locations.
 It’s nice if you can get on that track but one shouldn’t rely upon it!

 Networking is important because many jobs are found and filled that way.
 I got my position at HRL partially because I visited there, at my own expense, two years before I even started my job hunt.
 That meant that when I circulated my résumé, I was more than just a piece of paper to them.
-You are not going to be looking for job ads in the newspaper.
-Instead, you'll look for announcements in major journals, at conferences, on the Net, and through your contacts.
-For industrial positions, it is crucial to get past the Human Resources department and find the individual with the ability to hire and deal with that person directly.
+You’ll look for job announcements in major journals, at conferences, online, and through your contacts.

 When do you start asking for interviews?
 You can start when you are able to give a talk about your dissertation work.
 Don’t be too early or too late, because you only get one chance per site.
 Academic positions generally have a particular “season” (much like getting admitted to school) that starts in the Fall and ends around April; industrial positions generally don’t follow that.
 The job hunt and interviewing process can take months; factor that into your time allocation.

-The job supply and demand situation can vary dramatically in a few years, and anything I say here about how strong the job market is today (Jan.
-2003) will likely be out of date by the time you read it.
-For example, during the time I was job hunting (end of 1994 to early 1995), good positions were not easy to find.
-If I had a dollar for every site that told me "We don't have a permanent position, but would you take a postdoc?"
+The job supply and demand situation can vary dramatically in a few years, and anything I say here about the job market today will likely be out of date by the time you read this.
+For example, during the time I was initially job hunting (end of 1994 to early 1995), good positions were not easy to find.
+If I had a dollar for every site that told me “We don’t have a permanent position, but would you take a postdoc?”
 I could buy a lot of lunches.
 However, around 1997 the graphics job market became very strong, with many individuals getting multiple offers with high salaries.
 1998 was an excellent year for people looking for tenure-track graphics faculty positions.
 I know many friends who found good tenure-track positions that year.
-So when I revised the guide in 2000, I said the job market was strong with high demand.
-Of course, the tech industry went downhill at that point and hasn't recovered yet.
-Now it is much more difficult to find research positions in industry or academia.
-With luck, the market will be much better at the time you read this.
+So when I revised this guide in 2000, I said the job market was strong with high demand.
+Of course, the tech industry went downhill at that point.
+So I no longer say anything about how strong or weak the job market appears to be.

 Before starting the job hunt, determine your goals and parameters in advance and the “angle” you will take to sell yourself.
 For example, my strength was in systems, so I chose to emphasize that in my cover letters.
 Customize your approach to each site, if time permits.
 What you do for your thesis determines who will and who won’t take a look at you.
 Try to get at least one reference from outside your university.

 This guide is not going to cover the basics of interviewing; you can get that from many books (e.g. the Martin Yate and Bob Weinstein books listed in the references).
 However, I will mention some tips.
-Don't interview on the day of arrival, and try to avoid Mondays and Fridays.
-Be prepared for hard or illegal questions, but you probably won't get them.
+Don’t interview on the day of arrival, and try to avoid Mondays and Fridays.
+Be prepared for hard or illegal questions, by finding polite ways of addressing the underlying concern.
 Do your homework on each site before interviewing!
 It continually amazes me that people show up for interviews without knowing anything about the institution they want to join.
-If the target is a research lab for a major company, you can easily find Wall St. Journal articles, annual reports and stockbroker reports in your library.
-If your goal is an academic position, check out the Tomorrow's Professor site for guidance.
+If the target is a research lab for a major company, you can easily look up Wall St. Journal articles, annual reports and stockbroker reports.
+If your goal is an academic position, check out the Tomorrow’s Professor site and The Professor Is In for guidance.
 If you interview at a university, get their course catalog and use their numbering scheme to describe the courses you can teach.
 Interview to find out more about them, not just to sell yourself.
 Your 45-60 minute research presentation is crucial; make sure you practice it thoroughly.
 Interviews create interviews.
-That is, if you've already gone on many interviews at other places, then that makes you appear more desirable since others want you, and that makes it easier for you to get more interviews.
+That is, if you’ve already gone on many interviews at other places, that makes you appear more desirable since others want you, and that makes it easier for you to get more interviews.
 Broadcast this fact by keeping your interview schedule on your web page.
 There is an anecdote about one student who received offers to interview at many different places, but only after Stanford interviewed him!
 Keep logs on who you talk to, what you talked about, and when.
 That makes it easier to keep things straight when juggling several contenders.
 The major conferences in your field are a good place to schedule preliminary interviews to get your foot in the door, because it is cheap for the company or university.
 The people you need to meet are already there, so that saves them the expense of having to fly you out and house you at their site.

 Offers are a waiting game.
 Be prepared for lots of frustration.
 You need a written offer or nothing is official; you should also accept or reject in writing.
 Negotiate, but be aware of the strength or weakness of your position.
-Starting salary may not be as important as the type of work, benefits, and growth potential.
+I also recommend doing only one round of negotiating (i.e. you counterpropose terms, and the organization responds to that, and then you make a decision).
+As a hiring manager, I can tell you that it is very frustrating when a candidate attempts to negotiate for a long time, and that can make an employer upset and possibly even rescind the offer.
+Look at the entire package.
+Starting salary may not be as important as the type of work, the environment, benefits, growth potential, and work-life balance.
 Drug tests and other factors are becoming more common; you will have to decide how you want to respond to those.

 Ah yes, salaries.
 Everybody wants to know about those.
 For academic (tenure track) salaries, you can get typical numbers from the annual Taulbee surveys, printed in the Computing Research News newsletter and the Communications of the ACM.
+For example, the median salary listed in the 2015 Taulbee survey for associate professors was almost $114k.
 Realize that these are 9-month salaries.
-Whether or not you can procure funding that covers 2 or 3 months of summer salary makes a big difference to your bottom line.
-Also, professors can make money by consulting at rates of $1000-2500 per day, although this is more common among established professors.
+Whether or not you can procure funding to cover 2 or 3 months of summer salary makes a big difference to your bottom line.
+Also, professors can make money by consulting, although this is more common among established professors.
+Rates can be up to $4000 per day or more, depending on the type of consulting and the client.
 Figures for industrial salaries are harder to come by.
-The Maisel and Gaddy references are the only ones I have found that specifically surveys young Ph.D.'s in industry (also see the chart a few paragraphs down).
+The Maisel and Gaddy references are the only ones I have found that specifically survey young Ph.D.’s in industry, and those figures are now very old.
 Salaries depend heavily on geography.
-Silicon Valley is in a league of its own, with salaries far above any other region.
+For example, salaries in the Silicon Valley and San Francisco are high.
 But before you decide to move to Palo Alto, remember that the cost of living there is also in the stratosphere.
-In Sept.
-1997, a $60k salary in Indianapolis bought the same standard of living as a $101k salary in San Jose!
-The cost of living difference is larger today.
-Decent houses in the Silicon Valley cost more than half a million.
-More general computer science salary surveys are run by the IEEE and EE Times, available at the JobStar salary survey site.
+When I first wrote this guide (in 1997), nice houses in the Silicon Valley in good areas cost more than half a million dollars.
+In 2017, those same houses probably cost $1.25M to $1.5M or more.
+More general computer science salary surveys are run by the IEEE and EE Times.

 Acquire salary information on your own by making use of your network.
 Don’t ask for someone’s salary directly, unless it’s someone you know very well and even then be very careful.
 Instead, bounce figures off people and see how they respond.
 Do they think the figure you mention is high, low, or about right?
 By seeing how people respond you can get an idea of what the market range is.